-Why Trust the Michigan Divorce Attorneys at Kraayeveld Law Offices
+Why Trust the Michigan Divorce Attorneys at Kraayeveld Family Law

 Even when both spouses know that it is the right decision, going through a divorce is hard.
 There are so many complicated issues—both legal and personal—that need to be addressed and resolved.
-At Kraayeveld Law Offices, P.C., we are a full-service family law firm that specializes in helping clients navigate challenging times.
+At Kraayeveld Family Law, we are a full-service family law firm that specializes in helping clients navigate challenging times.
 More specifically, our Holland divorce attorneys are ready to:

 - Listen to your story and answer questions about Michigan’s divorce process;

 - Help you gather all of the documents and records you need to proceed;